-Other Related Parties

-Transactions between related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.

-Transactions with related parties were:

-Director, B Everett, has an interest in a fire and safety business and a security business that provides services to the club.
-32,597 46,777 Director, M Bullen, has an interest in a bicycle centre that provides services to the club.
-2,727 50 Director, P Kennedy, has an interest in a transport service that provides services to the club.
-1,246 248 CEO's relation, B Sullivan, has an interest in a cabinetry business that provided services to the club.
-12,749 44,042
+0.10,1.11 923,766 846,717 Other Related Parties Transactions between related parties are on normal commercial terms and condition to other parties unless otherwise stated. s no more favourable than t hose available Transactions with related parties were: Director, B Everett, has an interest in a fire and safety business and a security business that provides services to the club.
+25,186 32,597 Director, M Bullen, has an interest in a bicycle centre that provides services to the club.
+2,536 2,727 Director, P Kennedy, has an interest in a transport service that provides services to the club.
+1,048 1,246